Event Store

 | Version | Version within this stream |

-| Event Type | The .NET type name of the event |
+| Event Type | Human-readable event name (NodeAdded, AgentStarted, ...) |

-| Timestamp | When the event was written |
+| Timestamp | When the event was recorded |

 | Data | Expandable JSON payload |

-| Event | Meaning |
+| Question | Where to look |

 |---|---|

-For services that use Marten as their own event store, CritterWatch displays high-level event store metrics reported by the Wolverine.CritterWatch observer:
+For services that use Marten as their own event store (e.g., for your domain events), CritterWatch surfaces high-level metrics reported by the service itself:

 - Schema — Marten schema name

-- Global Sequence — the current high water mark
+- Global Sequence — the current high-water mark